What is Autism?

 How LAF Can Help

 Although we can not cure autism, we are here to help.
-LAF provides support and promotes evidence–based treatment and intervention strategies, to attain the earliest possible screening, diagnostics and intervention of children from ages zero to 6 to help improve the child’s development.
+LAF provides support and promotes evidence–based treatment and intervention strategies, to attain the earliest possible screening, diagnostics and intervention of individuals of all ages to help improve the individual's development.
 Learn more about how LAF can help.